dylancromer/maszcal/README.md

 ## Usage
 maszcal contains all of the classes and functions needed to run a full mass calibration analysis that includes baryons.
 Right now, you can see examples of this in the `scripts` directory.
 In the next couple of weeks, a tutorial Jupyter notebook will be provided with some example data to fit.

+## Citing
+If you use maszcal in your research, please consider citing the [first companion paper](https://arxiv.org/abs/2104.06925).

 ## Future development
 maszcal is currently in a beta release state (version 0.9).
 Over the next 2-3 months, a large number of changes are going to be made.
 The planned changed are as follows.